Guide to Sleeper Trains in Thailand

 2nd CLASS SLEEPER CARRIAGE (AIR-CONDITIONED)

 The newer CNR carriages are used on routes to Chiang Mai (No.9/10), Hat Yai Junction (No.31/32), Ubon Ratchathani (No.23/24), and Nong Khai (No. 25/26).
-The other routes use the older Daewoo sleeper carriage and are slightly cheaper.
+The other routes use the older Daewoo and Tokyu sleeper carriage and are slightly cheaper.
 Click to see 360 photos of the CNR and Daewoo carriages.

 I personally have no problem travelling in 2nd Class.
 The beds are made up with clean sheets and clean pillow cases.
 You are also given a blanket.
 The newer CNR trains are clean and comfortable and the toilets spotless.
 The older sleeper trains are starting to show their age but I do find them more comfortable as the mattress is often slightly softer and the berths slightly wider and longer.
 The lights are left on all night and there are CCTV cameras.
 Each berth has its own privacy curtain.
 Overall, it is relatively safe.